textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 Get all contacts in a list

-A useful synonym for \"contacts/search\" command with provided \"listId\" parameter.
+A useful synonym for the \"contacts/search\" command with the provided \"listId\" parameter.

 ### Example
 ```perl